-Students may be offered Research Assistantships at any time during the program.
-Students in the program will be eligible for all scholarships and financial aid packages for undergraduates, as long as they have not completed their BS degree.
-They are eligible for Dean's Fellowships when they have obtained the equivalent credit requirement for a BS degree and still have at least 18 credit hours to complete the combined degree program.
-They can also apply for financial loans for graduate students once they obtain the BS degree.
+Students may be offered research assistantships at any time during the program.
+Students in the program will be eligible for all scholarships and financial aid packages for undergraduates, as long as they have not completed their B.S. degree.
+They are eligible for dean's fellowships when they have obtained the equivalent credit requirement for a B.S. degree and still have at least 18 credit hours to complete the combined degree program.
+They can also apply for financial loans for graduate students once they obtain the B.S. degree.
 Furthermore, students in the program can apply for external funding.
-For exmathematics faculty members.
-These two letters shall attest to readiness and probable success in completing the graduate program.
-GRE scores are not required for this dual degree program.
-Applications are reviewed and processed by the Graduate Director of the department.
+For example, they can apply for an NSF graduate fellowship in their fourth year, and fifth year in the five-year program.